mrinaljpe1911/ForestCoverType-Classification/README.md

 Hyperparameter Tuning with GridSearchCV

-Feature Importance and COnfusion Matrix investigation
+Feature Importance and Confusion Matrix investigation

 ## One_Two_classifier